Single instruction, multiple data: History

+The first known operational use to date of SIMD within a register was the TX-2, in 1958.
+It was capable of 36-bit operations and two 18-bit or four 9-bit sub-word operations.

-The first use of SIMD instructions was in the ILLIAC IV, which was completed in 1966.
+The first commercial use of SIMD instructions was in the ILLIAC IV, which was completed in 1972.

-SIMD was the basis for vector supercomputers of the early 1970s such as the CDC Star-100 and the Texas Instruments ASC, which could operate on a "vector" of data with a single instruction.
+Vector supercomputers of the early 1970s such as the CDC Star-100 and the Texas Instruments ASC could operate on a "vector" of data with a single instruction.
 Vector processing was especially popularized by Cray in the 1970s and 1980s.
-Vector processing architectures are now considered separate from SIMD computers: Duncan's Taxonomy includes them where Flynn's Taxonomy does not, due to Flynn's work (1966, 1972) pre-dating the Cray-1 (1977).
+Vector processing architectures are now considered separate from SIMD computers: Duncan's Taxonomy includes them whereas Flynn's Taxonomy does not, due to Flynn's work (1966, 1972) pre-dating the Cray-1 (1977).
+The complexity of Vector processors however inspired a simpler arrangement known as SIMD within a register.

-The first era of modern SIMD computers was characterized by massively parallel processing-style supercomputers such as the Thinking Machines CM-1 and CM-2.
+The first era of modern SIMD computers was characterized by massively parallel processing-style supercomputers such as the Thinking Machines Connection Machine CM-1 and CM-2.
 These computers had many limited-functionality processors that would work in parallel.
 For example, each of 65,536 single-bit processors in a Thinking Machines CM-2 would execute the same instruction at the same time, allowing, for instance, to logically combine 65,536 pairs of bits at a time, using a hypercube-connected network or processor-dedicated RAM to find its operands.
-Supercomputing moved away from the SIMD approach when inexpensive scalar MIMD approaches based on commodity processors such as the Intel i860 XP became more powerful, and interest in SIMD waned.
+Supercomputing moved away from the SIMD approach when inexpensive scalar multiple instruction, multiple data (MIMD) approaches based on commodity processors such as the Intel i860 XP became more powerful, and interest in SIMD waned.

 The current era of SIMD processors grew out of the desktop-computer market rather than the supercomputer market.
-As desktop processors became powerful enough to support real-time gaming and audio/video processing during the 1990s, demand grew for this particular type of computing power, and microprocessor vendors turned to SIMD to meet the demand.
-Hewlett-Packard introduced MAX instructions into PA-RISC 1.1 desktops in 1994 to accelerate MPEG decoding.
+As desktop processors became powerful enough to support real-time gaming and audio/video processing during the 1990s, demand grew for this type of computing power, and microprocessor vendors turned to SIMD to meet the demand.
+This resurgence also coincided with the rise of DirectX and OpenGL shader models, which heavily leveraged SIMD under the hood.
+The graphics APIs encouraged programmers to adopt data-parallel programming styles, indirectly accelerating SIMD adoption in desktop software.
+Hewlett-Packard introduced Multimedia Acceleration eXtensions (MAX) instructions into PA-RISC 1.1 desktops in 1994 to accelerate MPEG decoding.
 Sun Microsystems introduced SIMD integer instructions in its "VIS" instruction set extensions in 1995, in its UltraSPARC I microprocessor.
 MIPS followed suit with their similar MDMX system.

 The first widely deployed desktop SIMD was with Intel's MMX extensions to the x86 architecture in 1996.
 This sparked the introduction of the much more powerful AltiVec system in the Motorola PowerPC and IBM's POWER systems.
 Intel responded in 1999 by introducing the all-new SSE system.
 Since then, there have been several extensions to the SIMD instruction sets for both architectures.
 Advanced vector extensions AVX, AVX2 and AVX-512 are developed by Intel.
-AMD supports AVX and AVX2 in their current products.
+AMD supports AVX, AVX2, and AVX-512 in their current products.

-All of these developments have been oriented toward support for real-time graphics, and are therefore oriented toward processing in two, three, or four dimensions, usually with vector lengths of between two and sixteen words, depending on data type and architecture.
-When new SIMD architectures need to be distinguished from older ones, the newer architectures are then considered "short-vector" architectures, as earlier SIMD and vector supercomputers had vector lengths from 64 to 64,000.
-A modern supercomputer is almost always a cluster of MIMD computers, each of which implements (short-vector) SIMD instructions.